-The ACT Government Response details the specific initiatives that will be occurring across Government that will improve the ACT’s capacity to understand and respond effectively to the needs of children and young people affected by domestic and family violence, including sexual violence.
-Many of these actions are due for completion within 2019‑20.
+The ACT Government accepted all recommendations and released an ACT Government Response.
+This detailed how Government would action the recommendations and improve capacity to understand and respond effectively to the needs of children and young people affected by domestic, family and sexual violence.

 What is next?